Queensland Camp Sites

 Trevathan Creek Farm Stay

 If you’re chasing a less well known waterfall in Far North Queensland, Trevathan is truly beautiful, and now there’s a private property that you can camp on not too far away, called Trevathan Creek Farm Stay.
-This has only recently been opened, and its a ripper.
+This has only recently been opened, and its a ripper with lots of room and a great creek.

 Peninsula Caravan Park in Cooktown

 Caravan parks aren’t normally our thing, but some do it just right.
 The Peninsula Caravan Park in Cooktown is big, spacey, beautiful, well priced and has good shade.
-We spent a couple of nights here exploring the beautiful Cooktown area, and though it was just right.
+We spent a couple of nights here exploring the beautiful Cooktown area, and though it was just right for our style of travel.

 Elim Beach